Life and Death in Ancient Egypt

 - Tour of the tomb of Shep en-Mut

 Prices start at £2.50 per child for a half-day visit or £3.00 for a whole day visit or £4.50 including a private room for lunch.
-Minimum cost £60 for the activities and £48 for the lunch room apply.
+Minimum cost £60/£72 for the half/whole day activities and £48 for the lunch room apply.

 We recommend 8 to 12 students per activity to provide the best experience.
 The activities are aimed at Key Stage 2 (7 to 11 year old).